RepoDynamics/PyPackIT/docs/website/source/intro/background/python/packaging/index.md

 building the package, and publishing it to indexing repositories like [PyPI](#bg-pypi) and [Anaconda.org](#bg-anaconda-org).
-Users can then download and install the package on their machines using supported package management systems, such as [pip](#bg-pip) for PyPI and [conda](#bg-conda) or [mamba](#bg-mamba) for Anaconda.org.
+Users can then download and install the package on their machines using supported package management systems such as [pip](#bg-pip). for PyPI and [conda](#bg-conda) or [mamba](#bg-mamba) for Anaconda.org.

+The rest of this page provides a general overview of key steps in the packaging and distribution of Python packages.
+For information about Conda packages, see [Packaging and Distribution](#bg-conda-packaging) in the Anaconda ecosystem.

 :::{admonition} Learn More
 :class: seealso

-The rest of this page provides a general overview of key steps in the packaging and distribution process.
 For more detailed information, see:
 - [Python Packaging User Guide](https://packaging.python.org)---The official Python packaging guide by PyPA.
 - [pyOpenSci Python Package Guide](https://www.pyopensci.org/python-package-guide/)---Packaging guides and tutorials for scientific packages by the [pyOpenSci](https://www.pyopensci.org/python-packaging-science.html) community.
 :::

+(bg-pkg-structure)=
 ## Package Structure

 The first step in packaging involves